mkCoding/GetAllRecipies-API-DB-Cache/README.md

 # Users should be able to:
 - Open the app click on a dish
-- Details screen should display dish ingredients an dimage
+- Details screen should display dish ingredients and image
 - Data should be able to view the data offline

 ### Additional Notes: